franckXu/blog-1/2016/01/04/clean-code-part-1.rst

 Avoid loops
 ~~~~~~~~~~~

-This goes back to the great C++ Seasoning talk I mentioned above, namely the
+This goes back to the C++ Seasoning talk, namely the *No Raw Loops* guideline.
+Here's
-*No Raw Loops* guideline.
-Here's a C# example: given a list of numbers, we want
+a C# example: given a list of numbers, we want to get the square of all the odd
-to get the square of all the odd numbers in the list.
+numbers in the list.

 .. code-block:: c#